rahimnathwani/ud858/ConferenceCentral_Complete/README.md

 1. (Optional) Generate your client library(ies) with [the endpoints tool][6].
 1. Deploy your application.

-## Notes
+## Notes/ Design Choices
+### Sessions and Speakers
+* Sessions are implemented as models, in `models.py`.  `speaker` is an attribute of the `Session` object, and it's just a string rather than a profile ID, so that we can include speakers who are not users of the site.
+We could break it out into a new entity in future if we want to store more details about each speaker.
+* `typeOfSession` is also free text.
+We could use an enum, but that would entail admin overhead.
+We could use session type entity, but that would require us to decide who could create new types, and would further complicate the UI.
+* Start time and duration are implemented using `datetime` so that we can add them if we ever need to calculate the end time in future.
+### Additional queries
+* `getAllConferencesSessionsByType` takes a typeOfSession and returns all sessions across _all_ conferences, that match.
+So, the user can choose sessions without knowing which conferences are happening first.
+* `getConferencesWithWishlistedSessions` goes through the user's session wishlist, and shows the set of conferences for which the user will need to register.
+This is useful for the user who chooses sessions first, then registers for the best conferences.
+### Query problem
 'Datastore rejects queries using inequality filtering on more than one property.'[according to the documentation][7].
-So, we solve this by getting all the results after 7pm, and then excluding workshops using a Python list comprehension.
+This is due to the way indexes work.
+We work around this in `getNonWorkShopsStartingBefore7pm`by querying to get all the results after 7pm, and then loop through them to pick out the ones which are not workshops.
+### References
 [1]: https://developers.google.com/appengine
 [2]: http://python.org
 [3]: https://developers.google.com/appengine/docs/python/endpoints/